GoldstonianConcordanceBible/canonical-index/README.md

 v1.0
 # Goldstonian Concordance Bible (GCB) Canonical Index

-The **Goldstonian Concordance Bible (GCB)** is a video-first concordance of the **81-book Ethiopian Biblical canon**, designed to provide structured theological, philosophical, and historical knowledge for both human study and machine retrieval.

 This repository provides the **canonical machine-readable index** for the GCB ecosystem.

 ## Purpose